-Here are few basic concepts you should know before starting your acquisition:
+Here are few basic concepts one should know before starting your acquisition:

 The objective lens is one of the most important piece of equipment of your microscope, it will determine the size of your field of view, your resolution, your sampling and depending of the quality of your objective, it will help with some optical correction.

-It is the angular aperture of your objective NA given as:
+It is the angular aperture of objective NA given as:

 Where is the half angle of the cone of specimen light accepted by the objective lens and n is the refractive index of the medium between the lens and the specimen.